MrBeee/roll/Readme.md

 - Create wizard for Marine towed-streamer geometry
 - Improve analysis capabilities

 - Show pattern layout and add Kx-Ky pattern analysis
-  - Make k-scales user-adjustable in the settings dialog

 - Use multiprocessing instead of a worker thread to speed up background tasks
-- Consider relational database instead of numpy arrays for geometry tables
+- Consider using a relational database instead of numpy arrays for geometry tables